A guide to business finance during coronavirus

 To apply, go to the accredited lenders and partners page on the British Business Bank website, to find a suitable lender.
 If your own bank is involved in CBILS, you should apply to them first and only apply to other lenders if your bank isn't on the list.

 Once you’ve decided on a lender, you should apply directly to them, preferably via their website to ease the pressure on call centres.
+The deadline for applications is Monday, November 30, 2020.

 It’s worth remembering that the government isn’t actually providing these loans, which means it’s the individual lender who’ll decide whether your application is successful.